0xmhh/Cat_Face_Generator/README.md

 # Cat_Face_Generator
-This repository generates new cat faces with the help of the PyTorch tutorial and the paper by Radford, Metz, and Chintala(2015) called: "Unsupervised Representation Learning With Deep Convolutional Generative Adversarial Networks. https://arxiv.org/abs/1511.06434
+This repository generates new cat faces with the help of the official PyTorch tutorial and the paper by Radford, Metz, and Chintala(2015) called: "Unsupervised Representation Learning With Deep Convolutional Generative Adversarial Networks. https://arxiv.org/abs/1511.06434